cassiebreviu/intro-nlp-wine-reviews/README.md

 ```python
 vector, vectorizer = get_vector_feature_matrix(df['description'])
 ```
-If we print the vectorizer we can see the current default parametners for it.
+If we print the vectorizer we can see the current default parameters for it.

 ```python
 print(vectorizer)